 Bolts, nuts, and washers are combinedly called Bolting.
 The bolting material is selected based on the application conforming to the applicable codes and standards.

 The valve disc is one of the major components of the valve that allows, throttles, or stops the flow depending on its position.
 So, the disk directly affects the flow.
-In various valves, it is known with different names.
-For example, the disc is known as a plug-in a plug valve, ball in a ball valve, gate in a gate valve.
+In various valves, it is known by different names.
+For example, the disc is known as a plug in a plug valve, a ball in a ball valve, or a gate in a gate valve.
 A disc is made from casting, forging, or fabrication.
 When the valve is in a closed position, the disc is seated against the stationary valve seat.
 Using the motion of the valve stem, the disc (Fig. 5) can be controlled to open or close the valve.

 Valve trims are the removable and replaceable internal parts of the valve.
 These parts come in contact with the flow medium and are collectively known as valve trim.
 Examples of such parts are valve seat(s), glands, discs, spacers, guides, bushings, and internal springs.

 Note that, The valve body, bonnet, packing, etc even though comes in contact with the flow medium are not considered valve trim.

 The valve stem imparts the required motion to the disc to open or close the valve.
 One side of the stem (Fig. 5) is connected to the valve handwheel, actuator, or lever; while the other ends with the valve disc.
-In gate or globe valves, linear motion of the disc is needed to open or close the valve, while in plug, ball, and butterfly valves, the valve disc is rotated to open or close the valve.
+In gate or globe valves, linear motion of the disc is needed to open or close the valve, while in a plug, ball, and butterfly valves, the valve disc is rotated to open or close the valve.
 However, check valves (exception: stop-check valves) do not have valve stems.
 There are four categories of valve stem.